Evolved neuromorphic radar-based altitude controller for an autonomous open-source blimp

 \subsection{Blimp Model}

-Following the procedure explained in Section \ref{subsec:model-based_sim}, we infer the parameters of a blimp model of the form \eqref{eq:blimp}, based on experimental data gathered using the real hardware.
-The resulting model is given by:

-where we have also considered the denominator's parameters as open, yielding almost identical values to the theoretical ones.
-In Figure \ref{fig:results_model} we show a comparison between the evolution of the altitude predicted by the model and the ground truth when applying identical motor commands.
+Following the procedure explained in Section~\ref{subsec:model-based_sim}, we infer the parameters of a blimp model of the form~\eqref{eq:blimp}, based on experimental data gathered using the real hardware.
+In Fig.~\ref{fig:results_model} we show a comparison between the evolution of the altitude predicted by the model and the ground truth when applying identical motor commands.
 We can see that we are able to reproduce the blimp's behavior using the proposed data-driven model, with a RMSAE of 0.27m over the 300 seconds run.